Net Plugin

 Plugin Overview

-net_plugin is a network transmission plugin implemented based on the boost asio/beast library.
+net_plugin is a network transport plugin implemented based on the boost asio/beast library.
 This plugin provides the following components:

 http